sirin-koca/RAGMeUp/README.md

-# RAGMeUp TEST
+# RAGMeUp

+**RAG** - an advanced AI-powered chatbot solution leveraging the Retrieval-Augmented Generation (RAG) methodology.
+This involves integrating state-of-the-art artificial intelligence techniques to enhance user interaction and deliver accurate responses in real-time.

-RAGMeUp is a Retrieval-Augmented Generation (RAG) chatbot designed to answer questions specifically about NEET (Not in Employment, Education, or Training) based on a dataset of 130 PDFs.
+**RAGMeUp** is a demo project for Retrieval-Augmented Generation (RAG) chatbot designed to answer questions specifically about NEET (Not in Employment, Education, or Training) based on a dataset of 130 PDFs.
 It retrieves relevant information from the PDFs and generates accurate, domain-specific responses.

 ## Project Overview